pschraut/UnityCopyLightingSettings/README.md

 # Copy Lighting Settings for Unity

-The "Copy Lighting Settings" package allows you, as the name might suggest, to copy&paste lighting settings from one scene to another.
+The "Copy Lighting Settings" package allows you to copy&paste lighting settings from one scene to another.

 The need for this functionality is based on an Unity [forum thread](https://forum.unity.com/threads/copy-lighting-settings-from-scene-to-scene.308634/), where several community members wonder how to transfer the lighting settings from one scene to another.